Dementia

 You can help a person with dementia by doing the following things:

-• Repeating key information to help them stay focused.
+• Repeat important information to help them stay focused.

-• Giving choices instead of asking open-ended questions.
+• Give choices instead of asking open-ended questions.
 For example, ask, "Would you like coffee or tea?" instead of "What do you want to drink?"

-• Keeping information and questions short and simple.
+• Keep information and questions short and simple.

-• Using written words or pictures to help with tasks.
+• Use written words or pictures to help with tasks.
 For example, post pictures that show how to get dressed, or write down the steps for how to prepare a simple meal.

-• Reminding the person about appointments or when to take medicine.
+• Remind the person about appointments or when to take medicine.

 Family members and other caregivers may want to join a support group.
 Support groups can offer ways to handle the stress of caring for someone with dementia.
-Adult day care centers or services can also be helpful.
-They can give the person with dementia good care while allowing family and caregivers to take some time for themselves.
+Adult day care centers or services can also help.
+They can care for the person with dementia while family and care partners take some time for themselves.

 Other Resources